Norwey History, Family Crest & Coats of Arms

 The name Norwey first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in or near "the north wood," as in the northernmost wood within a particular jurisdiction; or in one of the several places named Norwood or Northwood found throughout England.

 Early Origins of the Norwey family

-Another 161 words (12 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Norwey research.
+Another 81 words (6 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwey History in all our PDF Extended History products and printed products wherever possible.

 Norwey Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Norwey has appeared include Norwood, Northwood, Norwold, Narwold and others.

 Early Notables of the Norwey family (pre 1700)